 podofouncompress original.pdf new.pdf

-✓ Add support for programmatic patterns, (ie. arbitrary gradients).
+✓ Add support for programmatic patterns, aka mesh gradients.

-This should likely be modeled after PostScript Type 6 and Type 7 shading functions, (coons patch and tensor-product patch meshes).
+This is modeled after PostScript Type 6 and Type 7 shading functions, (coons patch and tensor-product patch meshes).
 See the PostScript Language Reference for details.

 • David Turner's cairo-ft rewrite. (behdad)

 • API to allow enable/disabling certain subsetters (adrianj) This would also be useful feature to control via an environment variable as it would allow the user to override the application settings.

 • Support document hyperlinks (adrianj) See thread http://lists.cairographics.org/archives/cairo/2007-November/012026.html See if this can be a generic "insert object" API